 Serves: 4 | Time: 2 hrs 30 min

-Rouladen are thin slices of beef rolled around a filling of mustard, bacon, onion, and pickles, then braised low and slow until tender.
-The pan drippings reduce into a dark, rich gravy that is typically served alongside potato dumplings (Kartoffelklöße) or boiled or roasted potatoes and red cabbage.
-This is a Sunday-dinner standard across Germany, particularly in the autumn and winter months.
+Rouladen are thin slices of beef rolled around a filling of mustard, bacon, onion and pickles, which are braised slowly until tender.
+Rouladen are simmered in a dark, rich gravy and served with potato dumplings (Kartoffelklöße), boiled or roasted potatoes and red cabbage.
+A favorite Sunday-dinner and a traditional meal during Christmas time in Germany

 Ingredients